th-1082/My-uBlock-And-Pihole-Setup/README.md

 <strong>ATTENTION:</strong> Please send all domains that you find in spam emails and spam texts and I will add them to the sketchy domains file.
 My hope is that that particular list can protect people from spams and phishing.
 Thank you for your participation and contribution.

-<strong>SPAM SUBMISSION FORMAT:</strong> Just submit the domain in the following format (without quotes) "sketchysite.biz" as a request.
+<strong>SPAM SUBMISSION FORMAT:</strong> Just submit the domain in the following format (without quotes) "sketchysite.biz" as an issue through GitHub.

 <strong>LIST USAGE:</strong>